Property Management Guide for Investors: The Only One You Need

-Property management is a service performed for investors to maintain, lease, and oversee investment properties.
-Learn more about residential property management history, costs, terms, procedures, and more.
+Property management is for investors to maintain, lease, and oversee investment properties.
+Learn more about property management history, costs, terms, procedures, and more.

 Property management is a service with a long history and an approach as varied as the rental properties these companies oversee.
 The simple definition is in the name, property management is foremost the act of managing a property for someone else.
 While this usually means leasing, maintaining, and operating the property, there are differences between property managers both across geographies and even within specific markets.